DylanPW/broker/README.md

 A simple contacts database script written in python, featuring storing data in an sqlite database and eventually exporting to a CSV.

-broker was named after the Mass Effect character(s) who predominantly deal with information within the series.
+broker was named after the Mass Effect information brokers who predominantly deal with information within the series.

+# Version 0.1

+Working Features include:
+- Adding entries to database
+- Editing Existing Database Entries
+- Exporting to csv

+Please report any bugs or issues as you see fit.

+# Todo

+- Implement Deleting entries
+- Implement Importing and appending CSV to database
+- Preferences Menu
+- Help Menu